 Supernatural Invulnerabilty: He has the strength of a demi-god, this also extends to his durability.
 He has resisted punches from Superman and Black Adam without any strain or noticeable effect.
 In new 52 he has power of Achilles (not courage) giving him invulnerability.

-Supernatural Guardians: When he first transformed and left the Rock of Eternity, the first set of places he went to where all needed his help (a woman was being robbed at his first place, the bank beside him was being robbed by masked men, the store he decided to go to was in the middle of a stick up and finally where a carjacker was hot wiring a convertible).
+Supernatural Guardian: When he first transformed and left the Rock of Eternity, the first set of places he went to where all needed his help (a woman was being robbed at his first place, the bank beside him was being robbed by masked men, the store he decided to go to was in the middle of a stick up and finally where a carjacker was hot wiring a convertible).

 Magical Lightning Manipulation: He can project magical lightning from his hands and fingers.
 He could not control it at first as any electrical device overloads then explode (even car lights) when he touches them (but he seems to have had control as nothing he electrical he touches overload then explodes).
 He has recently been seen having greater mastery over this ability, being able to use it as an offensive projectile blast, or bolt, and to also manipulate the energy to give him some telekinetic ability (as seen in the animated film, "Justice League: Throne of Atlantis").

 Magic: His powers are magical.
 Before the Wizard died he told Billy that he is the Champion of Magic as he wields the Living Lightning.
 During his fight with Black Adam, Billy transformed his foster family, giving them not only his but their own unique powers as well seemingly without any effort.
 He did not become weaker after he transformed them, he also transformed Tawny who helped him against Black Adam.
 He created a ping-pong table in the Watch Tower with magic.
 Billy can control what happens when he says Shazam.
 He can transform, stay the same or cast a spell.